nelisa-dludla/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. 7-movethatfile - moves the file named *betty* from */tmp/* to */tmp/my_first_directory*
 9. 8-firstdelete - deletes the file named *betty*
 10. 9-firstdirdeletion - deletes the directory named *my_first_directory*
+11. 10-back - changes the working directory to the previous one